 To this day, few investors venture into land, leaving the competition relatively low.
 I’ve interviewed land investors who replaced their day job income in under 18 months with land.

 Still, land investing requires a unique set of skills.
 New land investors can fall for scams easily, without a solid foundation in land investing.
 Before committing to this strategy for real estate investing, make sure you learn the ropes carefully (I recommend REtipster’s land investing course) to learn exactly how to do it properly, so you make money rather than lose it.

-Flipping houses became a wildly popular type of real estate investing in the housing bubble of noughties, then quieted quickly when the bubble burst.
+Flipping houses became a wildly popular type of real estate investing in the housing bubble of the noughties, then quieted quickly when the bubble burst.
 Given the explosive growth in housing post-recovery, flipping regained its popularity in the 2010s and during the pandemic (although enthusiasm started waning in 2022 and beyond, as home prices started cooling).

-Done right, flipping fixer-uppers can lead to predictable fast returns.
+Done right, buying fixer-uppers can lead to predictable fast returns.
 Done wrong, it can lead to disastrously expensive mistakes.

 Where many new flippers run into trouble is underestimating expenses and overestimating the after-repair value (ARV).
 They take contractors at their word for quotes, not accounting for the all-too-frequent “surprise” expenses midway through renovation projects.
 They underestimate soft costs such as carrying costs and marketing costs.

-If you’re interested in flipping houses, focus on two skill sets first: finding good deals on properties, and hiring, managing, and negotiating with contractors.
+If you’re interested in flipping single-family homes, focus on two skill sets first: finding good deals on properties, and hiring, managing, and negotiating with contractors.
 And always, always budget a buffer for the renovation costing more and taking longer than quoted.

 One area that doesn’t prove a challenge in this real estate strategy?
 Financing.
-You can get short-term fix-and-flip loans from lenders like LendingHome, LendingOne, and Patch of Land – see our full comparison chart on our investment property loans page.
+You can get short-term fix-and-flip loans from lenders like Kiavi, LendingOne, and Patch of Land – see our full comparison chart on our investment property loans page.